arduino/docs-content/content/arduino-cloud/07.api/02.arduino-iot-api/arduino-iot-api.md

 ## Obtaining IDs

-All main components of the Arduino IoT Cloud have an `id` associated.
+All main components of the Arduino Cloud have an `id` associated.
 You can access your **device, Thing & variable** `id` from the web interface.

 For example, your Thing ID is stored in the **"Metadata"** tab of your Thing.